 Reverend Edward Stevens (1832 – 1898)

 The Reverend Edward Thomas Stevens was Vicar of Sibford Gower and Sibford Ferris from 1874 until his death on 15 October 1898.
-He was born on 21 October 1832 in Ipswich, Suffolk, where he received his early education.
-He obtained his BA in 1871 and MA in 1875 at Worcester College, Oxford.
-He was ordained in 1871 and was Curate in Sandford-on-Thames, 1871 – 1874, and Chaplain at New College, Oxford, 1873 – 1874.
-On 22 December 1853 he married Isabella Hannah Cooper (“Bell”) in Halifax, Yorkshire, stating his occupation as “Schoolmaster”.
-They had four children:
+He was born on 24 October 1832 in Ipswich, Suffolk, where he received his early education.

 - Isabella Rosa, baptised on 23 January 1855;